HiddenTrail/rf_basics/exercises/08_locators.md

 ## Exercise 8.2 - Locators Extra Exercise

 As an extra challenge, check that the price of the "Sauce Labs Backpack" is $29.99.
 You may use any locator to your choosing to accomplish this.

+## Exercise 8.3 - Locators Another Extra Exercise

+Do the same as in 8.1 OR 8.2 but you are not allowed to use any id:s as the locator.
+There is no solution for this, but you may check the other solutions as an example.